utopia-foss/utopia/doc/usage/run/stop-conditions.rst

 To find out which universes were stopped *due to a stop condition*, inspect the ``_report.txt`` file in the output directory.
 It will contain information on which stop conditions were fulfilled for which universes.

-In the example shown above (using the ``dummy`` model and a purely illustrational set of stop conditions) all simulations end up being stopped due to the ``high state`` stop condition rather than the wall timeout.
+In the example shown above (using the ``dummy`` model and a purely illustrative set of stop conditions) all simulations end up being stopped due to the ``high state`` stop condition rather than the wall timeout.

 ::